Coming to Mounted ARI in Spring 2023 is a very exciting multi-discipline creative arts initiative featuring visual arts, creative writing and music.

 Luft will draw together visual artists, writers and musicians to create work in direct response to an original music composition.

-Peter is a Grammy award winning creative who has recorded and mixed the sound for some of the most iconic films of the past two decades including The Lord of the Rings, Harry Potter, Chronicles of Narnia, Star Wars, Shrek, The King’s Speech, to name but a few.
+Peter is a Grammy award winning creative who has recorded and mixed the scores for some of the most iconic films of the past two decades including The Lord of the Rings, Harry Potter, Chronicles of Narnia, Star Wars, Shrek, The King’s Speech, to name but a few.

-Previously, Peter was the Head Sound Engineer at the iconic Abbey Road Studios.
+Previously, Peter was the Chief Engineer at the iconic Abbey Road Studios.
 For more than two decades Peter worked closely with the who’s who of the music industry including artists such as U2, Amy Winehouse, Freddie Mercury, Bjork, Kanye West, The Eurythmics, Ed Sheeran, Sting, Annie Lennox, Luciano Pavarotti, Kate Bush, Gotye, Janet Jackson, Paul McCartney and Mick Jagger.

 Click on this Such Sweet Thunder Bio link to read more about Peter’s career.

 Although he has not had the opportunity very often to write and perform his own music, Peter is a gifted musician.
 The piece he has composed for LUFT is a piano based arrangement, the first movement in what will eventually become a tone poem.
 The composition is based upon an experience Peter shared with his wife Alison, and it is, for Peter, a meditative reflection upon the lasting, yet ephemeral nature of memory.

 Luft is a German word, meaning air.
 It is sometimes used in the context of music.
 A luft gives a sense of shape to connecting musical phrases.